embeepea-scratch/snapshot-feeder/README.md

 The names of the image files follow the very specific pattern:

 ```
-    [machine-name]-[resolution]-YYYY-MM-DD.*
+    [machine-name]-[resolution]-[YYYY-MM-DD].*
 ```

 In addition to the resolution directories that contain the images themselves, each data source image directory also contains one additional resolution directory named `web`.
 This directory does not contain images but rather contains symlinks to images in one of the other resolution directories These symlinks are used in contexts where a URL with a predictable pattern is needed to point to an image suitable for displaying in a web page.
 These symlinks typically refer to the images in the `620` resolution directory, but the names of the `web` symlinks can be easily constructed from the data source name and date, as opposed to the names of the `620` resolution images, which include the image height which is not the same for every data set.

 For example: